fgsfdsfgs/vitaXash3D/README.md

 Multiplayer seems to work, but it hasn't been tested much.
 You can connect to any Xash3D server as long as it is compatible with this port, meaning it has to be running the same mod as you on Xash3D-FWGS v0.19 or Xash3D build 3366.

-The mod launcher detects all directories you have inside `ux0:/data/xash3d/`, including `valve`, except directories that have names starting with a dot.
+The mod launcher detects all directories you have inside `ux0:/data/xash3d/`, including `valve`, except `launcher` and directories that have names starting with a dot.

 Installing mods works the same as with PC Half-Life: you just have to copy the mod directory (e. g. `darkstar`) into `ux0:/data/xash3d/`.
 Keep in mind that you'll also need Vita ports of the mod's game libraries, if it has any.
 For available ports, see list below.